Gravitational wave search through electromagnetic telescopes: Upper limits on stochastic gravitational waves

 Here is a remark.
-In the above equations, we implicitly assumed that the direction of the magnetic field suddenly changes at the boundary of the cells, i.e., the variation of the magnetic field is non-adiabatic.
-If $l_{os} \gg l_{\rm G}$, this assumption is reasonable.
-In the actual situation, however, the transition between two cells may be smooth and hence it would be regarded as adiabatically changing background if $l_{os} \ll l_{\rm G}$~\cite{Kartavtsev:2016doq}.
-In such a case there is no enhancement by a factor $N_G$.
-In the calculation below, we use Eq.~(\ref{G2}) for $l_{os} > l_{{\rm G}}$, while we will take $N_G=1$ in Eq.~(\ref{G1}) for $l_{os} < l_{{\rm G}}$.
+In Eq.\,(\ref{G2}), we implicitly assumed that the direction of the magnetic field suddenly changes at the boundary of the cells, i.e., the variation of the magnetic field is non-adiabatic.
+If $l_{{\rm os}} \gg l_{\rm G}$, this assumption is reasonable.
+In the actual situation, however, the transition between two cells may be smooth and hence it would be regarded as adiabatically changing background if $l_{{\rm os}} \ll l_{\rm G}$~\cite{Kartavtsev:2016doq}.
+In such a case there is no enhancement by a factor $N_{{\rm G}}$.
+Therefore, $N_{{\rm G}}$ has been replaced by $1$ in Eq.\,(\ref{G1}).
 The oscillation length is plotted in Fig.~\ref{osc}.
-Note that this calculation method is conservative compared to previous works where the factor $N_G$ remains even when $l_{os} < l_{{\rm G}}$~\cite{Dolgov:2012be}.
+Note that this calculation method is conservative compared to previous works where the factor $N_{{\rm G}}$ remains even when $l_{{\rm os}} < l_{{\rm G}}$~\cite{Dolgov:2012be}.

 Using the above method for calculating the conversion probability, one can evaluate the photon flux converted from stochastic gravitational waves in our galaxy with an approximation that the photon flux converted in our galaxy reaches us isotropically.
 The electron density varies against the direction and distance from the galactic center~\cite{Cordes:2002wz}.
 In the calculation of graviton-photon conversion probability, we take a conservative value, $n_e = 7\times10^{-2} {\rm cm}^{-3}$~\cite{Cordes:2002wz}.
 Comparing the calculated photon flux with the observed flux of the CMB~\cite{Hill:2018trh}, CPB~\cite{Hill:2018trh}, active galactic nuclei~\cite{MAGIC:2022piy}, the Crab nebula~\cite{LHAASO:2021cbz}, and ultra high energy photons~\cite{PierreAuger:2022gkb}, we obtained constraints on stochastic gravitational waves.